broadinstitute/dig-bioindex/README.md

 #### Updating Tables

-If you have a table (or path of tables) that occupy the same space in [S3][s3] (i.e. have the same key), then you can just use the `index` command along with the `--update` flag.
+If you have updated a table with the same [S3][s3] key as it had previously, then you can just use the `index` command along with the `--update` flag.
 Any tables being indexed that already exist will have all their records deleted from the key space and then be re-indexed.

 _Note: when updating tables, you still need to provide a "locus" string that identifies the JSON keys to use for indexing.
 Bio-Index does not assume they are the same as they were previously!_